Fees & FAQ

 *Minimize conversation, and keep voices to a soft whisper.
 The few minutes before class are an ideal time for a short meditation and for setting an intention before your practice, Not only is this good etiquette but its beneficial for your state of mind.

-* Please shut off cell phones
+* Completely shut off cell phones

 FREQUENTLY ASKED QUESTIONS